35 Engaging Five Senses Activities Kids Love

 11. Put on a pair of lookers

-In the clever story The Looking Book (Hallinan/Barton), two boys discover the world around them after their mom gives them each a pair of “lookers”—which are really just toy glasses.
-Pass out pairs to your students and send them out to use their sense of sight.
+In the clever story The Looking Book by P.K.
+Hallinan, two boys discover the world around them after their mom gives them each a pair of “lookers”—which are really just toy glasses.
+Read the story, then pass out pairs of lookers to your students and send them out to use their sense of sight.

 12. Explore up close with a magnifying glass

-Take the sense of sight even deeper with a magnifying glass.
+Take the sense of sight even deeper with magnifying glasses.
 Show kids the tiny details their eyes can see with that bit of extra help.
+Be sure to have lots of interesting objects on hand for your students to examine.

 13. Take a listening walk

-Inspire kids with a reading of The Listening Walk (Showers/Aliki), then head outside to take one of your own!
-Make a list of the sounds you hear, or give kids a checklist (get a free printable one at the link below) of sounds to listen for.
+Inspire kids with a reading of The Listening Walk by Paul Showers, then head outside to take a listening walk of your own!
+Make a list of all the sounds you hear together, or give kids a checklist (make this ahead of time) and a clipboard and pencil and have them check off the sounds on their own list.

 14. Learn how sounds help you make decisions